shreeyasharma1804/notes/networking/layer4.md

 One thread (Main thread) for the `accept` system call (since its blocking), and offloading the data to a thread pool

-Note for thread safety: `pthread_cond_wait` wakes up only one thread from all the threads waiting on `queue_cond` for thread safety
+Note for thread safety: `pthread_cond_wait` wakes up only one thread from all the threads waiting on `queue_cond` for thread safety.

+recv is a blocking call.
+The socket is blocked and the worker thread keeps polling recv in an infinite loop.
+Thus, this design only allows 4 concurrent connections at a time.
+This was used in earlier memcached servers becasue the connection was closed after every lookup

 ```c
 #include <stdio.h>